sergejsha/magnet/README.md

 # Getting Started

-In the example below we will compose a very naive `MediaPlayer` which loads media using a `MediaLoader` and then plays it.
+In the example below we will compose a very naive `MediaPlayer` which loads media using a `MediaLoader` and then plays the media.

 ```kotlin
 fun main() {